tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/troubleshoot-guide.md

 - The GPA must be baked into your image in order to deploy with MSP enabled.
 - Your cloud-init version must be a newer, MSP aware version.
 If it is not, a race condition will occur between it and the GPA.

-The exact failure will depend on if/how your image is misconfigured or if a platform failure occured:
+The exact failure will depend on if/how your image is misconfigured or if a platform failure occurred:

 | GPA Installed | Cloud-init Version | Expected Failure | Cause |
 |--|--|--|--|